Xunnamius/black-flag/docs/modules/index.md

 ▸ (`rawArgv?`): `Promise`\<`Awaited`\<`ReturnType`\<[`ConfigureExecutionEpilogue`](index.md#configureexecutionepilogue)\>\>\>

-Accepts an optional `rawArgv` array that defaults to `yargs::hideBin(process.argv)` and returns an arguments object representing the parsed CLI input for the given root [Program](index.md#program).
+This function accepts an optional `rawArgv` array that defaults to `yargs::hideBin(process.argv)` and returns an arguments object representing the parsed CLI input for the given root [Program](index.md#program).

+**This function throws whenever an exception occurs** (including exceptions representing a graceful exit), making it not ideal as an entry point for a CLI.
+See `runProgram` for a wrapper function that handles exceptions and sets the exit code for you.

 ##### Parameters